GenericMappingTools/gmt/doc/rst/source/julia_wrapper.rst

     Pkg.add("GMT")

-Now you are ready to start using the **GMT** wrapper and the only condition for it to work is that the GMT5.2 shared libs are listed in your path.
+Now you are ready to start using the **GMT** wrapper and the only condition for it to work is that the GMT shared libs are listed in your path.
 On Windows the **GMT** installer takes care of that but be careful that no other previous version is found first.